jkorb/logicalmethods.ai/content/textbook/valid-inference/index.md

 ### Hypothetically

-To test whether an infernece is valid, we ask if the conclusion is true _when_ the premises are true.
+To test whether an inference is valid, we ask if the conclusion is true _when_ the premises are true.
 This is a **hypothetical** question.
 Answering this question does not require us to know that the premises really _are_ true.
 In fact, we can make a stronger point: it is possible to have an inference that is